drreynolds/smuhpc-workshop/source/session_7.rst

    $ ./driver.exe

-In fact, this executable did not run using more than one thread, since the default behavior of OpenMP programs on SMU HPC is to only use a single thread.
+Depending on your default setup, you will have either used 1 or 8 threads.

 .. index:: OpenMP; OMP_NUM_THREADS

-To change the number of threads used by our program, we must adjust the ``OMP_NUM_THREADS`` environment variable.
-First, verify that this is set to the default value of 1 (or it may be blank):
+To control the number of threads used by our program, we must adjust the ``OMP_NUM_THREADS`` environment variable.
+First, check your current default value (it may be blank):

 .. code-block:: bash